iDestyKK/cs361_qc/proj2/README.md

 Execute same as above, and show the process in "img.ppm"

 **Command** ./sjf "jobs.txt" -x -i img.ppm

+##Part 4 - Priority (SJN)
+This one implements preemptive priority based scheduling.
+Just like SJF, the **-x** command line argument will determine if the algorithm is preemptive or not.
+Without the argument, the algorithm is **preemptive**.
+Otherwise, it isn't.
+What does this mean?
+It acts like FCFS, but the moment a job comes in with a higher priority (lower number), control is instantly switched over to that job.
+If it isn't preemptive, it will be like FCFS but sorted by priority.
+If a process hasn't arrived yet, it will not be considered in the sort since it won't be in the queue.

+###Synopsis
+./priority job\_file \[-i IMG\_PATH\] \[-x\] \[-s\] \[-n\] \[-d\]

+###Example
+Execute and print out statistics for "jobs.txt" using priority (Preemptive)

+**Command** ./priority "jobs.txt"

+Execute the same as above except without being preemptive

+**Command** ./priority "jobs.txt" -x

+Execute same as above, and show the process in "img.ppm"

+**Command** ./priority "jobs.txt" -x -i img.ppm

 ##Output (For all programs)
 Printing out statistics only.